robin-thoni/sitegen/README.md

  - Certificate: Cert hooks are triggered when creating a site using the --site-create flag.
 Hooks are executed once per site, before and after creation.
  - Site: Site hooks are triggered when requesting/renewing a certificate using the flags --cert-request and --cert-renew.
 Hooks are executed once per certificate, before and after request/renew.

 Hooks must be enabled/disabled using `--hook-enable` and `--hook-disable` arguments.
+By default, all hooks should be enabled.

 Some hooks are provided:
  - Certificates